What the Forestry Commission offers at Alice Holt Forest and in other forests in the District

 We are steadily adding to our suite of downloadable learning resources to help you get the most from your own visits.
 To find them please click on Resources in the left hand menu.
 There's also a link there to more resources on our FC England national learning pages.
 They include resources for teachers planning a visit to use the Sky Rainforest Trail (see below).

 Monitoring and evaluation is important to help us maintain our high standards and to meet both our own objectives and those of the groups with whom we work.

 We evaluate our own performance after each visit and we value feedback from teachers and group leaders.
 We have two primary channels for providing feedback, our online survey and local site questionnaires for primary and secondary school visits.
 Teachers and group leaders are invited to discuss all aspects of their visit, including assessment and evaluation before they bring their groups.

 Sky Rainforest Trail

-The Sky Rainforest Trail is a new trail at Alice Holt Forest which looks at the problems facing the Amazon Rainforest and compares it with the sustainably managed forests in this country.
-We have produced detailed primary and secondary school resources for teachers to help them make effective use of the Rainforest Discovery Trail to support curriculum-based work.
+The Sky Rainforest Trail at Alice Holt Forest looks at the problems facing the Amazon Rainforest and compares it with the sustainably managed forests in this country.
+We have produced detailed primary school and secondary school resources for teachers to help them make effective use of the Rainforest Discovery Trail to support curriculum-based work.
 They include practical activities, questions and information.
-To be emailed a copy of these resources please contact Kathleen Gradidge or Helen Wallace.

 If you are interested in learning opportunities in other forests in the district (Hampshire, Surrey, West Sussex, Dorset, Wiltshire and Isle of Wight), please email: email@example.com.